 Shore Excursion to Florence

-If you are a cruise passenger arriving in Livorno with only a single day to visit Florence, this private guided tour is what you are looking for.
-Your private air-conditioned vehicle will meet you at the port of Livorno to drive you directly to Florence city center where you’ll meet your private guide.
-She will show all of Florence’s highlights before you return to to the cruise ship at the end of the day.
+If you are a cruise passenger arriving in Livorno with only a day to visit Florence, this private Florence shore excursion day trip tour includes private air-conditioned vehicle at your disposal all day, private tour guide, entrance fees included for all sites.
+Meet your guide at the port of Livorno to drive directly to Florence city center where you can start your tour of Florence with your private guide.
+See all of Florence’s highlights, including Palazzo della Signoria, Florence city center, Uffizi gallery, Academy gallery and much more, before you return to the cruise ship at the end of the day.
 All entrance fees are included in the price.
-The guided tour is 6 hours long without considering transportation.
+The guided tour is about 6-7 hours long without considering transportation.

 In the 13th century Florence became one of the main commercial and financial centers of Europe.
 Its economic and urban expansion was fast and unrestrained and was mainly based on the wool trade started by the so-called Arte della Lana, a guild importing raw wool from England and skillfully refining, dying and reselling it.
 The huge profits coming from this activity provided the initial capitals for the innovative banking industry of Florence that soon started lending money to popes and kings all over Europe.
 This was the time when Florence started to mint its prestigious gold coin: the Fiorino.